Blue-Grey Football Alumni Update: John Battle

-Plenty of prospects, some of them high-profile, others under-the-radar, have come and gone since the inception of the Blue-Grey All-American Bowl over the past decade, or so.
+Plenty of prospects, some of them high-profile, others under-the-radar, have come and gone in the past decade or so, since the inception of the Blue-Grey All-American Bowl.
 Still, the talent level across the board on the national level has been about as good as it gets.

 Things don’t figure to change anytime soon, either.
-That said, the hype continues to build for this year’s games: Dec.
-20 at Dallas Cowboy’s AT&T Stadium, Jan.
-9 at Tampa Bay Buccaneers’ Raymond James Stadium and Jan.
-16 at Jacksonville Jaguars’ EverBank Field.
+That said, the hype is building for a pair of games this year: The first is on Dec.
+20 at AT&T Stadium and home of the Dallas Cowboys.
+The second is on Jan.
+9 at Raymond James Stadium and home of the Tampa Bay Buccaneers.

-Nowadays, with the Blue-Grey All-American Bowl taking up space on his resume, the 6-foot-1 and 194-pound sophomore safety continues to make a mark.
-This time around, it’s at LSU.
-That’s right, Battle is doing his thing against the nation’s best in the SEC.
+Nowadays, with the Blue-Grey All-American Bowl taking up well-deserved space on his resume, the 6-foot-1 and 194-pound sophomore safety for LSU continues to make a mark and hopes to do so on Sept.
+19 against Auburn in an SEC game at 8 p.m.
+(EST).

 “When we had him our game, Battle was rangy, covered a lot of ground, hit people, and made big plays all over the field.
 It was a pleasure working with him in that kind of environment,” said NFL veteran and Blue-Grey All-American Bowl coach Mark McMillian.